Four Ways to Respond to Emotional Abuse

 Did he give up and let it happen?
 No. Yes, in order to fulfill his purpose for coming, he allowed them to crucify him, but ultimately he rose from the dead and accomplished his purpose.
 He did not give up.
 Ever.
 He brought justice and healing to the human race by what he DID do in the face of abuse.

 Here’s the key.
 LOVE.
 Love is the key.
 Love isn’t denying.
 Pretending.
 Lying.
 Fighting.
 Giving up.
 Judging.
 Hating.
 Revenge.

 Love is letting others be free to be who God made them.
 And part of that means letting others be free to make their own choices in life.
 Letting go of control over their choices.
 If they don’t like you and only want to hurt you, love means letting them go.
 If they continue to hunt you down, love means getting away, not managing their emotions and trying to rescue them from themselves.

 Love also means taking responsibility for the life God gave to you.
 To make your own choices before God, in freedom, knowing that his blood covers your dark, and his love gives you the freedom to walk deeply in the light he put inside you without fear of your dark side.

 Love means living vulnerably and courageously, knowing you are always and forever safe and held in His perfect love.

 Love means being whole on your own.
 Nothing else required.
 Because God created you a whole person on the day you were conceived.

 Would you like more help in understanding how to move from denial, fighting, and dying in your relationships—to becoming a loving, compassionate woman toward yourself and others?
 A strong woman who stands in truth and is able to tolerate the discomfort of those who want to deny the truth?

 The Flying Free support community might be exactly what you need.
-You can find out more HERE.
+You can find out more about how to join HERE.
 One member recently told me she grew more in the past two months of Flying Free than she had in the 2 1/2 years prior to that.